The next Tusker Lite Rwenzori Marathon will take place on August 22, 2026 in Kasese.

 In 2024, the marathon earned international certification from World Athletics, becoming the first in Uganda to do so.
 That means runners can use it to qualify for global events like Comrades, Two Oceans, and the World Marathon Majors.
 For our homegrown athletes, this has been a breakthrough — giving them a world-class platform to compete, qualify, and be seen.

-Today, the marathon is a movement.
+Our marathon was always designed to be a movement.
+And that's what it has become.
 One that’s changing the image — and the future — of an entire region.

 This is what happens when a town no one expected becomes a place no one wants to miss.